 The special electronic lawyer mailbox (beA)

 The “besonderes elektronisches Anwaltspostfach” (special electronic lawyer mailbox, or beA) is a program, required by German law to be used by lawyers in their communication, designed to ensure secure file transfer between client, lawyer and court.
-But significant flaws in the usability and security were found in the software.
-Read the full story here and find out which alternative lawyers can use now.
+But significant flaws were found in the software.
+Read the full story here and find out which alternative to beA exists.

-The beA and its creators
+The beA and Its Creators

 Surprisingly, the beA had to be disconnected on December 22.
 2017, just nine days before the start of the passive obligation to use it.
 The reason for this further delay was a certificate that is required for access.
 This certificate was classified as insecure and had to be closed immediately.

-First, Client Security was made available for download on July 4.
-2018.
+First, Client Security was made available for download on July 4th 2018.
 With the Client Security a first registration at the beA was made possible again.
 In the second step, all the necessary vulnerabilities, which prevented a re-launch, were eliminated.
-The elimination of the remaining technical errors is supposed to take place during operation.
+The elimination of the remaining technical errors was supposed to take place during operation.
 This includes the implemented Hardware Security Module (HSM).
 According to the reviewers, this would not be necessary anymore, if the cryptographic possibilities were to be fully exploited.

-The current status of the beA
+The Current Status of the beA

-The beA is now in operation again since September 3.
-2018, and provides each lawyer with an automatically equipped electronic mailbox.
+The beA is in operation again since September 3rd 2018 and provides each lawyer with an automatically equipped electronic mailbox.

-Encrypted file transfer - Whisply as a safe alternative to the beA
+Encrypted File Transfer - Whisply as a Safe Alternative to the beA